pacelliv/hardhat-deploy-tutorial/README.md

 ### Writing tests

-Create a new directory called `test` in the project root directory; inside the `test` create a new file called `token.test.js`.
+Create a new directory called `test` in the project's root directory and inside it create a new file called `token.test.js`.

 We will build our test step by step and we will start the code below, for now paste it into `token.test.js`.